Integral (ITGR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Integral Historical Price

-According to the latest data gathered on Integral live price page, the current price of Integral is 0.00366158USD.
-The circulating supply of Integral(ITGR) is 83.94M ITGR , giving it a market capitalization of $307.35K.
+According to the latest data gathered on Integral live price page, the current price of Integral is 0.00424616USD.
+The circulating supply of Integral(ITGR) is 83.94M ITGR , giving it a market capitalization of $356.34K.

 The Integral Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ITGR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.